crazyomya/Gas-Leakage-Emergency-System/README.md

 ## Key Features

-- **Gas Detection**: The system is equipped with gas sensors that can detect the presence of harmful gases in the environment.
+- **Gas Detection**: The system is equipped with an MQ3 gas sensor that can detect the presence of harmful gases in the environment.

 - **Immediate Alerting**: When a gas leakage emergency occurs, the system takes swift action.
 It activates alarms, including a buzzer and emergency lights, to alert individuals in the vicinity about the emergency.